davefancher/ReactReduxWorkshop/readme.md

 }
 ```

-Now when we save the file our button should behave properly... or at least not display any errors.
+Now when we save the file our button should behave properly... or at least not display any errors in the console.

 ### Debugging: Introducing the React Developer Tools

-So far we haven't built in any conditional rendering logic to control how the component *reacts* to changes in its state so to verify that the state is actually changing we can turn to the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
+Since we haven't yet built in any conditional rendering logic to control how the component *reacts* to changes in its state we can turn to the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) to verify that the state is actually changing.

 The React Developer Tools are a browser extension that lets us inspect the current state of our React application.

-Go ahead and open the developer tools if you don't already have them open then click over to the "React" tab.
+Go ahead and open the browser's developer tools if you don't already have them open then click over to the "React" tab.

 You should see a few panels.
 On the left is the document structure complete with component names.
-On the right is a listing of props and state.
+On the right is a listing of the selected components props and state.
+In more complex applications you can drill into child components and examine their state.

 Select the ```LoginForm``` element if it isn't already selected and observe how the state currently reflects the state we defined in ```LoginForm```'s constructor.
 Now try to log in without entering a user name or password.
 You should see the ```validationError``` flash yellow and update to reflect our error message.
 Now try logging in with some combination of credentials.